When doing research, it is important to find information that is reliable and appropriate for your assignment.

 Citations: Will sometimes cite sources, a scholar, or a freelance writer.

 Content: Includes current events and special features.
+Article wordcount varies, from 200-300 words to several hundred, but rarely longer than that.

 Frequency: Usually published daily or weekly.